kbialek/deye-inverter-mqtt/docs/stdout_publisher.md

 ```

 Of course, the output plugin here is just an example.
 You can process and
-output the metrics in whatever with whatever plugins telegraf supports.
+output the metrics with whatever plugins telegraf supports.

 [telegraf]: https://github.com/influxdata/telegraf